 People with certain medical conditions encounter special problems in transit.

-If people with angina pectoris, heart failure, or rhythm disturbances have symptoms during rest or with minimal exertion, they should not travel.
+If people with angina (see Angina), heart failure (see Heart Failure), or heart rhythm disturbances (see Overview of Abnormal Heart Rhythms) have symptoms during rest or with minimal exertion, they should not travel.
 If people have had a heart attack within the past 4 weeks or a heart attack causing shock or heart failure within the past 6 weeks, they are advised not to travel.
 People with severe or worsening angina should avoid flying.
 Their symptoms may worsen because less oxygen is available at high altitudes.

 If given notice in advance, most major airlines can provide low-sodium, low-fat meals on flights with regular meal service.
 If notified in advance, many cruise lines can also provide these meals.

-Travelers with lung cysts, severe emphysema, a large collection of fluid around the lungs (pleural effusion), or recent lung collapse or who have had recent chest surgery can develop complications caused by airplane pressure changes.
+Travelers with lung cysts, severe emphysema (see Chronic Obstructive Pulmonary Disease (Chronic Bronchitis, Emphysema)), a large collection of fluid around the lungs (pleural effusion—see Pleural Effusion), or recent lung collapse (pneumothorax—see Pneumothorax) or who have had recent chest surgery can develop complications caused by airplane pressure changes.
 They should not fly without approval from their doctor.